Supporting Employees with Substance Use Disorder (SUD): A Guide for Employers

 - Opioid use disorder (OUD): OUD refers to the “problematic use of opioids causing significant impairment or distress” and is classified as a public health emergency in the United States.

-- Alcohol use disorder (AUD): AUD is a “medical condition characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences.”
+- Alcohol use disorder (AUD): AUD is “a medical condition characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational or health consequences.”

 Who is impacted by SUD?